-Enable Two-factor authentication
+Enable two-factor authentication

 Enabling 2FA for your URIports account is easy.
-Log in with your credentials, press on the user-icon in the top right and press "Settings".
-Under the section "Security", press the link "Enable Two-Factor Auth".
+Log in with your credentials; press the user icon in the top-right corner, and then press Settings.
+Under the Security section, press the Enable Two-Factor Auth link.
 You will see something like this:

-REALLY IMPORTANT: WRITE DOWN THE SECRET CODE SOMEWHERE SAFE
+EXTREMELY IMPORTANT: WRITE DOWN THE SECRET CODE SOMEWHERE SAFE

 When you enable 2FA, please remember that a backup method is mandatory in case you are unable to access your authenticator app.
 This can happen when you accidentally remove the authenticator app from your phone or wipe your entire phone, when your phone breaks down or falls into the toilet and you flush it, when it gets stolen, etc. So write down the 16-character secret code and save it in a safe place.
 You can write the code down on a piece of paper and store it in your password manager or somewhere else where it'll be safe and accessible when you need it.